Industrial vs Inquiry

 But finding an alternative at the scale of a district or large school is difficult due to inertia and the need for efficiency, especially when educating a large number of people.
 Factories are efficient.
 The risk of losing that efficiency makes it challenging to integrate other options.
 Additionally, behavior can be an issue.
 Children with behavior issues who require strict discipline to prevent them from disrupting the learning process for the whole class may be unable to thrive in an inquiry-based model, as they may lack the social skills needed for the dynamic environment and group projects.

-As a small school Aspire Savannah is free to operate on an inquiry-based model.
+As a small school, Aspire Savannah is free to operate on an inquiry-based model.
 What from the above do you think makes us the most foreign and "alternative" to you?
 I think assessment is the one that throws most people for a loop.
 The idea of a letter grade being assigned is ingrained in us all.
 We'll look at that in depth in the next post.

 Instagram